Review of The Life of Jesus, Critically Examined (1835/1840)

 Whence did John know that Jesus took nothing more than spittle and dust to make his eye-salve?
 Was he himself present, or did he understand it merely from the narrative of the cured blind man?
 The latter could not, with his then weak glimmering of sight, correctly see what Jesus took: perhaps Jesus while he mixed a salve out of other ingredients accidentally spat upon the ground, and the patient fell into the error of supposing that the spittle made part of the salve.

 Strauss more correctly surmises that Jesus incorrectly believed in demons.
 He knows that Jesus’s “demoniacs” in Judea actually suffered from epilepsy and other diseases.
 Neurology was primitive in Strauss’s own day too, but he didn’t let that stop him; he applied what he thought of as “the spirit of advanced science”, sometimes with comical assertiveness.
 This must have taken tremendous courage.
-In the 16th century, when Andreas Vesalius showed that men and women have the same amount of ribs, that was just a single fact that happened to contradict a myth in the Old Testament.
+In the 16th century, when Andreas Vesalius showed that men and women have the same amount of ribs, that was just a single fact that happened to contradict a myth in The Old Testament.
 Strauss published, in his own name, a detailed 800-page deconstruction of a hundred such myths and internal contradictions, all of them intimately connected to Europe’s favourite god.
-I would like to think that this book actually disrupted the religious faith of later generations, which would make it about as significant as the New Testament itself.
+I would like to think that this book actually disrupted the religious faith of later generations, which would make it about as significant as The New Testament itself.

-References here: Internal contradiction by omission, John (ca. 90–110 CE), The Quran (632/650).
+References here: Som en ateist läser bibeln, Internal contradiction by omission, John (ca. 90–110 CE), The Quran (632/650).

 text non-fiction